markdrehmann/bowmaker-guide/NOTES.md

 - potentially, each conversation gets archived at the end of a day, or at like, 3am?

 ---
-add more bowmakers and drawings
+add more bowmakers and drawings - use the bowmakers that have drawings in directory

-Today's project: add drawing photos to database? - Sartory and Adam are good, redo Tourte and Persoit

 add a page for new photos?